rowcased/rowcased.github.io/timer.md

 ## Function Timer

-Before I knew about the timeit() function, I simply vreated something myself, which I used a great deal while learning how to optimize my code.
+Before I knew about the timeit() function, I simply created something myself, which I used a great deal while learning how to optimize my code.

 <!--    # <-- write declaration to compare multiple of same  -->